 (1) Emphasis on WMO’s unique role in establishing best practices for measurement, data, and reporting standards, validation and intercomparison of information products, and other best practices needed to support global greenhouse gas monitoring infrastructure and actionable information services;

 (2) Emphasis on the science for services element, e.g. via use of the IG3IS framework to support stakeholder and user engagement and capacity-building to enhance the information uptake related to the greenhouse gas monitoring decision and policy needs.
-In particular, the plan should elaborate on how the Global Greenhouse Gas Monitoring Infrastructure and IG3IS initiatives can deliver actionable information to other UN bodies including UNFCCC, IPCC, and the United Nations Environment Programme (UNEP), including in support of the Paris Agreement Global Stocktake, as well as to other national and subnational government and private sector entities, including avenues through which Members can supply best available data inputs for modelling and data assimilation capabilities used to generate the information;
+In particular, the plan should elaborate on how the Global Greenhouse Gas Watch and IG3IS initiatives can deliver relevant[Singapore] information to other UN bodies including UNFCCC, IPCC, and the United Nations Environment Programme (UNEP), including in support of the Paris Agreement Global Stocktake, as well as to other national and subnational government, academia [Republic of Korea] and private sector entities, including avenues through which Members can supply best available data inputs for modelling and data assimilation capabilities used to generate the information;

-(3) Clear articulation of WMO’s role as a coordinator of activities undertaken by Members, (paragraph 5.2 in the annex to the resolution) and on its role in providing avenues through which Members can supply relevant data inputs to these systems to reduce uncertainties in their results over time;
+(3) Clear articulation of WMO’s role as a coordinator of activities undertaken by Members and as a provider of technical standards and guidance, that built on its neutral position on national governments’ climate change policies, including their efforts to estimate and reduce GHG emissions (paragraph 5.2 in the annex to the resolution) and on its role as a provider of [Japan, Secretariat] avenues through which Members can supply relevant data inputs to these systems to reduce uncertainties in their results over time;

-(4) Integration of the components of the Global Greenhouse Gas Monitoring Infrastructure within appropriate WMO-coordinated systems, the WMO Integrated Global Observing System (WIGOS), the WMO Information System (WIS), and the WMO Integrated Processing and Prediction System (WIPPS);
+(4) Integration of the components of the Global Greenhouse Gas Watch within appropriate WMO-coordinated systems, the WMO Integrated Global Observing System (WIGOS), the WMO Information System (WIS), and the WMO Integrated Processing and Prediction System (WIPPS);

-(5) Acknowledgement that all operational components of the Global Greenhouse Gas Monitoring Infrastructure will be managed by Members;
+(5) Acknowledgement that all operational components of the Global Greenhouse Gas Watch will be managed by Members;

-(6) Assurance that the plan will support Members in bringing the coordinated Global Greenhouse Gas Monitoring Infrastructure into a normal operational status at the end of a defined implementation phase;
+(6) Assurance that the plan will support Members in bringing the coordinated Global Greenhouse Gas Watch into a normal operational status at the end of a defined implementation phase;

+(7) A detailed analysis of the expected cost of implementation of the various elements of the Global Greenhouse Gas Watch, distinguishing between costs to the WMO Secretariat, costs to Members, and an estimate of expected extra-budgetary resources, including sources; [France, UK, Secretariat]

+(8) An implementation timetable, proposed metrics of success and Key Performance Indicators (KPIs) to be reached; [France, Secretariat]

-Requests the Executive Council to keep the implementation plan and resulting actions under review and provide guidance and oversight to INFCOM and relevant WMO bodies during the implementation phase, subject the approval of the plan;
+Requests the Executive Council, subject to its approval of the implementation plan, to keep the implementation plan and resulting actions, including their timelines, under review and provide guidance and oversight to INFCOM and relevant WMO bodies during the implementation phase [France, Secretariat];

 Urges Members to contribute to the ongoing development of the plan, through the work of INFCOM, SERCOM and the RB via the Joint Study Group and in consultation with their UNFCCC and Paris Agreement national focal point;

-Recognizes that the implementation of the Global Greenhouse Gas Monitoring Infrastructure is subject to the outcome of budgetary decisions or the Secretary-General being able to identify efficiencies;
+Recognizes that the implementation of the Global Greenhouse Gas Watch is subject to the outcome of budgetary decisions or the Secretary-General being able to raise extra-budgetary resources [Germany, Secretariat];

 Requests the Secretary-General: